-87 Giving way when moving from a side of a road or a median strip parking area
+87 Giving way when moving from a side of a road or a median strip parking area road does not include a road-related area, but includes any shoulder of the road.

-- (1) A driver entering a marked lane, or a line of traffic, from the far left or right side of a road must give way to any vehicle travelling in the lane or line of traffic. - Maximum penalty-20 penalty units. - (2) However, the driver of a bus does not have to give way to a vehicle if- - (a) the driver of the vehicle is required to give way to the bus under section 77; and - (b) it is safe for the bus to enter the lane or line of traffic in which the vehicle is driving. - (3) A driver turning from a median strip parking area into a marked lane, or a line of traffic, must give way to any vehicle travelling in the lane or line of traffic. - Maximum penalty-20 penalty units.
+- (1) A driver entering a marked lane, or a line of traffic, from the far left or right side of a road must give way to any vehicle travelling in the lane or line of traffic. - Maximum penalty-20 penalty units. - (2) However, the driver of a bus does not have to give way to a vehicle if- - (a) the driver of the vehicle is required to give way to the bus under section 77; and

+- (b) it is safe for the bus to enter the lane or line of traffic in which the vehicle is driving. - (3) A driver turning from a median strip parking area into a marked lane, or a line of traffic, must give way to any vehicle travelling in the lane or line of traffic.